The Drowning Pool (film): Writing and casting

+Filming

+The film was shot in late 1974.
+Location filming occurred in Lake Charles, Lafayette, Franklin and New Orleans.
+The scenes at the Deveraux's "Beau Rivage" estate were shot at Oaklawn Manor near Franklin.
+The "drowning pool" sequence was shot on a set at Warner Brothers' Burbank studios, using a sound-stage specially designed for water-heavy sets.

 Before the movie came out, a film buyer said, "You're sure it's going to be a disaster because Stuart Rosenberg — ooh!
 What has Stuart Rosenberg got on Paul Newman?
 I mean, after WUSA, how could anyone...?
 This man has got to be the Otto Preminger of grade-B movies.
 He just hasn't made a commercial movie in years, and people still give him big properties."
 Hill later estimated that only two minor scenes in the film were true to his adaptation and said he "wasn't too crazy about the movie."

 The voiceover for the trailer was done by Lynda Carter, a rarity for a female actress.

+Music

+The film score was written by Michael Small.
+The score heavily incorporates the 1971 popular song, "Killing Me Softly with His Song", as an instrumental rendition.